From Train Set To Model Railway

 (or how to build a model railway layout)

-(FYI, I work chiefly in N and OO gauge and all these tips will work on both of these plus O, HO and other common gauges).
+(FYI, I work chiefly in N, OO and 009 and all these tips will work on these plus O, HO and other common gauges).

 So let’s get started.